SELab-2/OSOC-4/info/user_manual.md

 **show_in_list**: whether the tag (and answer) should be visible in the list of students \
 **edition_year**: the year of the edition the tag belongs to

 #### 7.1.9.
 Skill
 A skill like ux-designer, backend-developper, communications-manager

-Now follows an in depth description of the attributes of a Skill

 _attributes:_ \
 **name**: the name of the skill, primary key (like ux-designer, backend developer, ...)